 Writer, Reader, Winter Swimmer

-When the ageing, guilt-ridden leader of a greenie post-apocalyptic sea colony changes his mind about saving humanity, he must escape the living hell he's created and start life somewhere else.
+When the ageing, guilt-ridden leader of a radical post-apocalyptic sea colony changes his mind about saving humanity, he must escape the living hell he’s created and start life somewhere else.

-A new world of climate catastrophe demands we imagine our future with fresh eyes and unfamiliar tools.
+A new world of climate catastrophe and political instability demands we imagine our future with fresh eyes and unfamiliar tools.
 2084 is one such depiction.
 It is born of urgency and passion; a compelling need to make friends with uncertainty.

 I was born in Sydney on the same day as my sister, eight years apart.